skeet25/skeet25.github.io/PrivacyPolicy/privacypolicy.md

 ---
 layout: page
-title: Privacy Policy - Tailored Dictionary
+title: Privacy Policy
 permalink: /PrivacyPolicy/
 ---

-#TailoredDictionary
+# TailoredDictionary

 - TailoredDictionary requires the user to login using a Google Account.
 All words added by the user are stored on a database provided by FireBase.
 To match each user to the correct data a random ID is generated that does not reveal information about the user's identity.